Southern Downs Draft Planning Scheme Review - Stage 2

 The Planning Scheme will outline what types of development can occur in specific zones (such as residential, commercial, rural, or industrial), and include policies, maps, codes, and assessment benchmarks to guide decisions about development applications.

-Some property owners may notice a change to their zoning under the draft Planning Scheme.
+Some property owners may have noticed a proposed change to their zoning under the draft Planning Scheme.
 It’s important to note that there are no changes to current use rights—if your land is being used lawfully now, that won’t change.

-Directly affected landholders have received personalised letters from Council outlining specific property changes.
+Directly affected landholders received personalised letters from Council during the consultation period that outlined specific property changes.

 Explore the Draft Scheme and Online Mapping Tool